 and also includes sanctions on the employer in case of violating

-The report of the National Committee to Combat Trafficking in
+the provisions of the employment contract.
+Practical Measures to Combat Trafficking in Persons The report of the National Committee to Combat Trafficking in

 Persons reviewed measures and decisions taken by government agencies,